Suppose you bought two stocks- Stock A and Stock B. The buying price of both these stocks is the same, i.e. Rs 100.

-After 10 months, you checked the returns from both those stocks and found that the current price of stock A has moved to Rs 180.
+After two years, you checked the returns from both these stocks and found that the current price of stock A has moved to Rs 180.
 On the other hand, the market price of company B has fallen to Rs 60.
 What would you do next?

-Would you sell stock A and book the profit of 80%?
+Would you sell stock A and book a profit of 80%?
 Or Would you sell stock B to get rid of your losing stock?

-I would give the answer to this question in a few minutes.
+I will give the answer to this question in a few minutes.
 But first, let’s discuss another scenario in a similar context.

 Let’s say, you have a garden where you’ve planted three vegetables- Ladyfinger, tomatoes, and Cabbage.